rkuo/angular-guide/README.md

-# Learning AngularJS fromt the guide - 1/2
+# Learning AngularJS Concept from the Guide

-This is part-1 study notes for angularJS.
-This is to follow the [angularjs guide](http://docs.angularjs.org/guide/concepts) please refer origin for more details.
+This is the study notes for angularJS.
+This notes follow the [angularjs guide](http://docs.angularjs.org/guide/concepts) please refer origin for more details.

 ## Tools